t1rate01/loytokiekot/README.md

  The app runs a @Scheduled function that compares posted discs to these keywords and will have a notification system to
  let the user know if a match is made, possibly email system.

- The project requires a lot of self learning, searching through internet forums and asking ChatGPT for tutorials.
+ The project requires a lot of self learning, searching through internet forums and learning from tutorials.

   The frontend of the application is planned to start by building a React.js based webapplication that uses the backend server.
   Possibly have the Spring Boot also serve the frontend.